syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/autocomplete-modes.md

 ## MultiSuggest

 Displays possible matches of multiple columns for the current content of the active edit control in the form of pop-up window with selectable list of matches.
-Multisuggest mode is an extended mode of AutoSuggest.
+MultiSuggest mode is an extended mode of AutoSuggest.

 ![Windows Forms AutoComplete MultiSuggest mode](AutoComplete-Controls-Images/MultiSuggest.png)